 Parents Legal Centres (PLCs) provide a free lawyer and an advocate to help parents address the social worker's concerns about their children's safety (child protection) early on.
 Together they can help find solutions that work for the family.
-This service is available to parents anytime after they're first contacted by the ministry or a delegated Aboriginal agency.
+This service is available to parents any time after the ministry or a delegated Aboriginal agency contacts them.

 How can Parents Legal Centres help?